 Indoor trainers can be broken down into four key categories: direct drive trainers, tyre drive trainers, rollers and complete indoor bicycle systems.
 Each device differs in road feel, noise, price, weight, footprint, connectivity, and compatibility, see below for a description of each type.

 A direct-drive trainer connects to your bike in place of the rear wheel, bolting on via the rear dropouts.
-They get their name simply due to the fact that they require a cassette (rear cogs) to be installed directly on the trainer (often not included).
-Once connected, a direct-drive trainer provides a solid platform and shorter footprint (as the rear wheel is removed) than rollers or tyre drive trainers.
+They get their name simply because they require a cassette (rear cogs) to be installed directly on the trainer (often not included).
+Once connected, a direct-drive trainer provides a robust platform and shorter footprint (as the rear wheel is removed) than rollers or tyre drive trainers.
 As with the majority of trainers, resistance methods (that we'll discuss below) can vary between wind, fluid, magnetic or a combination of all three.

 The benefit of direct drive trainers is that they save wear and tear on your rear tyre, rear wheel and cassette (assuming you have a separate one for your bike), are easy to set-up and work with a wide variety of frame dropout standards.
-As they’re compatible with a wide-variety of bikes, they’re often useable with a mountain bike, with some brands such as Elite providing a mountain bike specific direct drive trainer.
-Another key benefit is that they provide a realistic ride feel and great stability under hard efforts.
+As they’re compatible with a wide variety of bikes, they’re often useable with a mountain bike, with some brands such as Elite providing a mountain bike specific direct drive trainer.
+Another key benefit is that they offer a realistic ride feel and excellent stability under hard efforts.

-The downside of direct drive trainers is they are typically more expensive (especially once you factor in an additional cassette) and heavier than tyre drive trainers, meaning you might have to find a semi-permanent location for it.
+The downside of direct drive trainers is they are typically more expensive (especially once you factor in an additional cassette) and more cumbersome than tyre drive trainers, meaning you might have to find a semi-permanent location for it.

 The lighter weight, small footprint and compact storage size make tyre drive trainers great as a means of warming up at events or for those who need to pack their trainer away after each use.

-An alternate form of traditional rollers are 'hybrid' rollers.
-These feature the two roller drums out the back and a fork dropout mount on the front, providing the feeling of rollers with the stability of a fixed trainer.
+An alternate form of traditional rollers is 'hybrid' rollers.
+These feature the two roller drums out the back, and a fork dropout mount on the front, providing the feeling of rollers with the stability of a fixed trainer.
 Brands such as Minoura and Feedback Sports offer such a product.
 The latter being a popular choice for those seeking a compact setup for use at races.